 About the project

-Tottenham Hotspur FC has recently built a new state-of-the-art stadium at White Hart Lane.
+Tottenham Hotspur FC has recently built a new state-of-the-art stadium.
 Holding 61,000 fans, the stadium opened in April 2019.
 The club aims to ensure that the stadium offers the best possible experience to its fans.

 Our stunning new stadium design and wider scheme will deliver an unrivalled fan experience and significant community benefits – creating a world class sports and entertainment destination for all – and in our birthplace of Tottenham.
 It will be our new home for generations to come and we want it to be exceptional.